 At 1 AU from Gargantua, Miller's planet would be traveling at roughly 0.99c.
 In the companion book, Kip Thrope explains that Cooper made use of Intermediate Black Holes (IMBH) of roughly 10,000 solar masses in order to match this velocity.
 However, using a top speed of 0.3 AU / month (the rate that Endurance traveled to Saturn), it would have taken at least three months in Cooper's time (proper time) for the ranger to travel from an IMBH that was just 1 AU away from Miller's planet to Miller's planet.
 Given the time dilation in the neighborhood of Miller's planet, roughly 15,000 years in Earth time is needed for this leg of the trip.
 Another three months from Miller's planet back to another IMBH gives a best case scenario of 30,000 years (Earth time) for a trip to Miller's planet and back.

 The rocket launching from the underground facility was portrayed as a three-stage Saturn V booster.
-The rings of office windows would have been blown out on launch.
-Saturn V test firings in Alabama were known to routinely blow out windows miles away.
+The rings of office windows in the silo would have been blown out on launch.
+The static test firings of the Saturn V's Rocketdyne F-1 motors at NASA's George C. Marshall Space Flight Center (MSFC) in Alabama were known to routinely blow out windows in downtown Huntsville well over five miles away.

 Harvesting machines appear in one scene, suggesting harvest is underway.
 Corn is not harvested when it is green.
 The plant has matured and the ears ready for harvest when the stalks and leaves appear dried-out, light brown in color or "dead" in appearance.
 Also: drought or "dust bowl" conditions would not produce the high stalks and robust rows of thickly-foliaged plants as portrayed in the film.
 The plants would appear sickly and short.